Table of contents

 Decryption Process

-The decryption Process for Advanced Encryption Standard is the same as Encryption Process for Advanced Encryption Standard but is always performed in reverse order.
+The decryption Process for Advanced Encryption Standard is the same as the Encryption Process for Advanced Encryption Standard but is always performed in reverse order.
 The four different sub-processes involved are as follows:

 1. Round Key Addition